 How to Remove Your Data Manually From Radaris

 When getting your data off of Radaris manually, you’ll need a bit of patience.
 And that’s speaking from experience since we just did it ourselves.
-Here’s a complete step-by-step guide complete with screenshots of how you can delete your data manually from Radaris the same way we did:
+We documented each step of the way, so you’d have clear screenshots and descriptions to follow.
+Here’s the exact process we followed to manually remove our data from Radaris:

 1. Head to the Radaris website.1 Once you’re there, make sure “People Search” is selected.
 Then, enter your contact information in the search box and click on the search icon.